openlink/structured-data-sniffer/README.md

 ### Install the extension in Opera

-To install this extension manually use the following steps:
+To install this extension manually in Opera, use the following steps:

 - Open the Opera browser
 - In address bar type in **opera:extensions**